JS: Intro to DOM Manipulation

 Change My Border!

-We’ll use inline styling to change the border of this box to blue.
+We’ll use inline styling to change the border of this box to purple.

 Type or copy/paste the code snippet below into the dev tools to see it change!